The One Most Important Trait Entrepreneurs Need…

 Art thou an Entrepreneur?
 Well well, you must be mighty proud of yourself then.
-Knowing very well that the chances of a Start-up soaring instantly in this very competitive world are somewhat bleak.
+Knowing very well that the chances of a start-up soaring instantly in this very competitive world can be sort of bleak.

 So let me ask you… which phase of ‘The Start-up Curve’ are you in?
 Are you at the very peak of success or are you only in the experimentation phase?
 Or maybe… you’re in the dreaded ‘Trough of Sorrow’?

 You’re also familiar with how devastatingly disheartening and frustrating it can be to keep pushing yourself to achieve your dream.